jvanname/TechnicalAnalysis/GoldenCross.md

 The timeframe of the data is from May 1, 2018 until August 1, 2025.

-I chose 3 percent because 3 percent is approximately the standard deviation of $X_{i+168}/X_i$; the amount that the price varies every week.
+I chose 3 percent because 3 percent is comparable to the standard deviation of $X_{i+168}/X_i$; the amount that the price varies every week.

 **Results**